arpanbiswas52/MOBO_PhysicsBasedModels/README.md

 Then check "Classical MOBO tutorial.ipynb".
 Here we extend from BO to MOBO, and illustrate MOBO implementation to non-physics toy problems.

 Then check the below two notebooks where we implemented MOBO with complex physics based models.

-"PhysicsDriven MOBO (PZO) tutorial.ipynb"- Here we extend to MOBO implementation to a bulk antiferroelectric PZO model.
+"PhysicsDriven MOBO (PZO) tutorial.ipynb"- Here we extend to **MOBO implementation to a bulk antiferroelectric PZO model**.

-"PhysicsDriven MOBO (FerroSim) tutorial.ipynb" - Here we extend to MOBO implementation to a kinetic lattice simulation model of a ferroelectric with a double well potential and a vector order parameter $(P_x,P_y)$ at each site.
+"PhysicsDriven MOBO (FerroSim) tutorial.ipynb" - Here we extend to **MOBO implementation to a kinetic lattice simulation model of a ferroelectric with a double well potential and a vector order parameter $(P_x,P_y)$ at each site**.
 More on FerroSim model can be found here: FerroSim Model: https://github.com/ramav87/FerroSim

 Check the latest versions of the above mentioned titles.
 The other files are older versions.